Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Conclusion

 \section{Conclusion}

-This paper proposes an efficient law article recommendation approach using a Case-Enhanced Law Article Knowledge Graph (CLAKG) combined with a Large Language Model (LLM).
-CLAKG integrates law articles and case information.
-It is characterized by a rich topological structure formed through usage relationships and shared key information found in judgments, which enhances the effectiveness of law article recommendation tasks.
-The proposed approach integrates LLMs with CLAKG, enabling more accurate recommendations of law articles and related cases by utilizing macro semantics to mitigate LLM hallucinations.
-The effectiveness of the proposed approach is verified through comprehensive comparisons with several baseline models on the law article recommendation task.
-This approach effectively addresses challenges such as insufficient data, imbalanced labels, and LLM hallucinations, leading to a significant improvement in the accuracy of the law article recommendation task.\\ In future work, we plan to expand the data volume of CLAKG, particularly by incorporating more case data to further enhance the performance of law article recommendation.
-Additionally, we will explore further applications of the CLAKG-LLM integration to improve the efficiency of court judgments.\\
+This paper presents an efficient law article recommendation approach that combines a Case-Enhanced Law Article Knowledge Graph (CLAKG) with a Large Language Model (LLM).
+CLAKG integrates law articles and adjudicated cases under a task-oriented schema, with a rich topological structure formed by usage relations and shared key information extracted from judgments.
+By grounding the LLM in this graph-structured macro semantics, the proposed framework produces more accurate recommendations of law articles and related cases, while mitigating typical LLM hallucinations.
+Extensive experiments against strong text-classification baselines (BERT, GRU, DPCNN) and recent RAG-based methods (TFIDF-RAG, Graph-RAG, Light-RAG) demonstrate that our approach effectively alleviates issues such as insufficient data, label imbalance, and hallucination in LLMs, leading to substantial gains in recommendation accuracy.

+Looking ahead, we plan to expand CLAKG in both scale and scope.
+As more criminal judgments under Amendment (XI) become publicly available, we will be able to evaluate the framework on larger and more diverse corpora.
+When appropriate data access is possible, extending the evaluation to other jurisdictions will further test the scalability and generality of our approach.
+Beyond passively waiting for new real-world judgments, a complementary research direction is to explore carefully controlled data augmentation via large language models: LLMs can be used to generate hypothetical criminal case fact patterns conditioned on specific law articles, after which legal experts verify, correct, or discard these synthetic cases before they are integrated into CLAKG as new training and evaluation samples.
+Such human-validated synthetic cases have the potential to mitigate label imbalance and sparsity while preserving legal plausibility.

+It is important to emphasize that the closed-loop human--machine collaboration proposed in this paper is a deployment-level mechanism for maintaining and improving CLAKG over time, rather than a separate algorithmic baseline.
+Accordingly, our quantitative experiments in Section~\ref{sec:experiment} focus on recommendation accuracy under different model variants, assuming this closed-loop mechanism is in place.
+A natural next step is to design quantitative evaluation protocols for the human feedback loop itself---for example, tracking the reduction in the proportion of recommendations that require correction, measuring expert time and effort, and analyzing how the evolving CLAKG affects downstream accuracy over longer periods.

+The current CLAKG construction still relies on LLM-based extraction of key information and case descriptions.
+Although we constrain the LLM with a predefined schema and strict post-processing, extraction errors inevitably remain and primarily manifest as missing or noisy links in the graph.
+Developing more robust and formally guaranteed information-extraction pipelines (e.g., combining supervised or rule-based extraction with LLMs) is therefore an important direction for future work.